powerhome/playbook/playbook/app/pb_kits/playbook/pb_date/docs/_date_unstyled.md

 To apply your own styles, use the `unstyled` prop.
 Then in your CSS file, select the `pb_date_kit_unstyled` classname to add your styles.
 You can also target the child elements as needed.
 You can also wrap an unstyled date kit in other Playbook Kits like `Title` and `Caption`.

-Note: Playbook uses the "Proxima Nova" font-family by default.
-Deviating completely from our design system is discouraged.
+Note: Deviating completely from our design system is discouraged.